teralytics/flowmap.query/README.md

 Add a `client/.env` file with the Mapbox access token:

     REACT_APP_MapboxAccessToken=...

+To build:

+    npm install && cd client && npm install npm run build

+Then, to start in production mode:

+    npm start

 ### Running in dev mode
 Run in the root folder:

+    npm run dev

+Alternatively, you can run the server and the client separately:

     npm run server
     npm run client

 ## Credits